mdn/content/files/en-us/learn/css/css_layout/multicol_skills/index.md

 ## Task 1

-In this task you need to create three columns, with a 50px gap between each column.
+In this task, we want you to create three columns, with a 50px gap between each column.

+Your final result should look like the image below:

 ![Three columns of text](multicol-task1.png)